Posted by Drew Estelle on Sep 17, 2018 6:00:00 PM

 Their business, their rules

 MLM companies tout the idea that you own your own business.
 However, truly independent businesses don't have to worry about following harsh, sometimes ambiguous guidelines.
-There are no rules to obey outside of the law.
+Without their rule, there are no rules to obey outside of the law.
 Business can be conducted on your terms without worry of being reprimanded, or worse, termination.

 The power of choosing their policies and practices is liberating.
 Often consultants have expressed concerns with shady business practices associated with MLM's.
 It made them feel disrespected and degraded.
 Starting fresh with their shops meant that they could follow their moral code instead of being held hostage by deceptive and unfair practices the corporations got them tangled in.